Saudi Arabia gets ready to open up to foreign tourists

 Breaking News Emails

-The move is part of sweeping plans to ween the Middle East’s largest economy off of oil and transform one of the world’s most conservative societies, which was launched by its de facto ruler Crown Prince Mohammed bin Salman.
-The kingdom wants tourism to represent 10 percent of the economy by 2030, from its current 3 percent, according to the same plans which were launched in 2016.
+The move, part of sweeping plans to wean the Middle East’s largest economy off oil and transform one of the world’s most conservative societies, was launched by its de facto ruler, Crown Prince Mohammed bin Salman.
+The kingdom wants tourism to represent 10 percent of the economy by 2030, from its current 3 percent, according to the plans, which were launched in 2016.

 The government is also looking to emulate the success of the neighboring United Arab Emirates, which has transformed Dubai into a major destination for Western holidaymakers.
-Dubai was the world's number one city in terms of money spent by overnight visitors last year, more than $30 billion in total, according to research by Mastercard.
+Dubai was the world's No. 1 city in terms of money spent by overnight visitors last year, more than $30 billion in total, according to research by Mastercard.

-A new promotional video highlights the spectacle the country has offer, as its voiceover says: "Get your visa now."
+A new promotional video highlights the sights the country has to offer, as its voiceover says: "Get your visa now."

 The move comes at a sensitive time for the country.
-Earlier this month an oil processing plant and an oilfield in the country were hit by missile strikes, an attack the U.S. blamed on Iran.
+Earlier this month, an oil processing plant and an oilfield in the country were hit by missile strikes, an attack the United States blamed on Iran.
 Yemeni Houthi rebels, backed by Saudi Arabia's arch-rival Iran, claimed responsibility for the attack.
 Iran has denied involvement.

 Next week also marks one year since the murder of Saudi journalist Jamal Khashoggi.
-In June a U.N. investigator's report found there was "credible evidence" that high-level Saudi officials could be liable for his death.
-The CIA and other foreign intelligence agencies have also concluded that Prince Mohammed ordered the killing of Khashoggi.
+In June, a United Nations investigator's report found there was "credible evidence" that high-level Saudi officials could be liable for his death.
+The CIA and other foreign intelligence agencies have also concluded that the crown prince ordered the killing of Khashoggi.

 Al-Khateeb said the Khashoggi case was "being dealt with by the authorities," adding that inward investment had not declined as a result of the scandal.